-- Localizing the Customer Co-browse and Chat Widget UIs
+- Localizing the Customer Co-browse UI

-- · Localizing the "Live Chat" and "Co-browsing" buttons
+- Localizing the Co-browsing button

-- · Localizing the agent UI
+- Localizing the Agent UI

-- · Caching and updating I10n files
+- Caching and updating Localization (I10n) files

 - Built-in localization

-Localizing the Customer Co-browse and Chat Widget UIs
+Localizing the Customer Co-browse UI

-To localize the customer Co-browse and Chat Widget UIs, configure the localization option in the chat and cobrowse subsections of the global configuration variable.
-By default, genesys is the global configuration variable.
+To localize the customer Co-browse UI, configure the localization option in the cobrowse subsection of the global configuration variable genesys.
 To configure the localization option, do one of the following:

 - Pass localization data to the configuration object in you website instrumentation.
 You can provide localization directly as a JS object or provide localization using a function. - Save the localization in .json files and serve them as JSONP.
-The Co-browse application uses these files on top of the default built-in values.
+The Co-browse application uses these files on top of the default builtin values.